zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 ### ECR Container Registry Setup

-Since each of the Kubernetes pods will require a custom Docker image, we will also set up an ECR container registry to manage those.
+Since each Kubernetes pod will require a custom Docker image, we will also set up an ECR container registry to manage those.
 You can do so by following
 [this AWS tutorial](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html).